Zenfolio review – exciting new portfolio tools

 Zenfolio features

-Features | Implementation |
+| Features | Implementation |

-Upload and backup | Zenfolio offers unlimited storage for photo uploads as well as cloud photo hosting and backup for photographers. |
+| Upload and backup | Zenfolio offers unlimited storage for photo uploads on the ProSuite plan.
+The Portfolio and PortfolioPlus plans offer 15 and 150GB, respectively.
+All plans also offer cloud photo hosting and backup for photographers. |

-Video hosting | You are free to upload, share, and watermark videos on your site.
-Your clients will also be able to streamline, download, or even redeem already prepaid videos. |
+| Video hosting | You can upload, share, and watermark videos on your site.
+Your clients will also be able to stream, download, or even redeem already prepaid videos. |

-Galleries | Zenfolio lets you create galleries right from the dashboard.
-You can edit the privacy settings of your galleries – who can see the photos and who can download them. |
+| Galleries | Zenfolio lets you create galleries right from the dashboard.
+You can also edit the privacy settings of your galleries and choose who can see the photos and who can download them. |

-Work protection | To protect your work, Zenfolio offers custom watermarks, password-protected galleries, and right-click protection. |
+| Work protection | To protect your work, Zenfolio offers custom watermarks, password-protected galleries, and right-click copy and drag-to-desktop protection. |

-Photo editing | Zenfolio’s Classic Lightroom plugin allows you to edit photos directly on your site. |
+| Photo editing | Zenfolio’s Classic Lightroom plugin allows you to edit photos directly on your site. |

-Social media integration | It’s possible to share photos to your social media sites such as Facebook, Instagram or Twitter with just one click from your Zenfolio website. |
+| Social media integration | You can share photos on your social media sites, such as Facebook, Instagram, or Twitter, with just one click from your Zenfolio website. |

-Events/bookings | It’s possible to set up bookings directly through your site using the BookMe tool.
-You can also set up private password-protected events. |
+| Events/bookings | Using the BookMe tool, you can set up bookings directly through your site and private password-protected events. |

-eCommerce | You can set up your Zenfolio site to be able to sell photography prints, digital downloads, packages, and photography gifts. |
+| eCommerce | You can set up your Zenfolio site to sell photography prints, digital downloads, packages, and gifts. |

-Mobile application | The Zenfolio mobile app lets you upload photo files, manage galleries, view your photos offline, as well as manage orders and downloads on the go. |
+| Mobile application | The Zenfolio mobile app lets you upload photo files, manage galleries, view your photos offline, and manage orders and downloads on the go. |

 Zenfolio eCommerce

-The "Selling" menu on your website dashboard is where all the action will take place.
+The Selling menu on your website dashboard is where all the action will take place.

 Here you get to set prices for each product or gallery, making them available either as a print or a digital download for people to add to their shopping cart.